Six great unknown things about renters insurance

 “This means that if your possessions are damaged or stolen, you may be able to replace these with brand new equivalent items of the same quality and standard,” Colosimo says.

-Renter’s insurance may be able to cover your temporary living expenses if you can no longer live in the home due to damage after an insured event, says Colosimo.
+Renter’s insurance may be able to cover temporary accommodation for you, your family and your pets if your home is unliveable due to after an insured event, says Colosimo.